testproject-io/addons/android-permissions-manager/README.md

 # TestProject Addon - Android Permissions Manager
-Provides actions to grant or revoke Android permissions for the application under test A list of all existing permissions can be found [here](https://developer.android .com/reference/android/Manifest.permission).
+Provides actions to grant or revoke Android permissions for the application under test.

+A list of all existing permissions can be found [here](https://developer.android .com/reference/android/Manifest.permission).